LevelHome/simplicity_sdk/protocol/z-wave/Apps/zwave_soc_sensor_pir/README.md

     <td>Basic Set</td>
     <td>Y</td>
     <td>
-        Upon a movement detection (simulated by button BTN2), nodes associated in this group will first receive a Basic Set with 0xFF (turn on) and after a while receive a Basic Set with 0x00 (turn off).
+        Upon a movement detection (simulated by Medium Press of BTN1), nodes associated in this group will first receive a Basic Set with 0xFF (turn on) and after a while receive a Basic Set with 0x00 (turn off).
     </td>